instnt-inc/instnt-ios-sdk/README.md

 **documentSettings:** The document settings object, which has information such as document type, document side, and capture mode.

 2. Next, upload the attachment.
-The upload attachment should be called for each side of the document, for example, front and backside of a driver's licence.
+The upload attachment should be called for each side of the document, for example, the front and backside of a driver's license.
 You only need to take this step if you have autoUpload turned off (when you invoke scanDocument or scanSelfie methods)

-Following sample code demonstrates the upload attachment process:
+The following sample code demonstrates the upload attachment process:

 ```swift
 Instnt.shared.uploadAttachment(data: captureResult.selfieData, completion: { result in